 1. Workshops.
 There are a number of companies and acting schools in Los Angeles that hold casting director workshops.
 It’s important to do your research!
 Those types of networking workshops can be a great way to meet and perform for a casting director who otherwise wouldn’t know you.
 Casting director workshops should never make any promise of employment.
 Make sure the invited guests are currently casting a project and that you will be able to show them your headshot and résumé.

 2. Postcards.
 Booked something worth sharing?
-Whether it’s a Web series or huge feature film, let the casting directors know!
+Whether it’s a web series or feature film, let the casting directors know!
 When used appropriately, mailers can remind a casting director that you’re around and working.
-Often times, you can find casting director addresses on your audition notices, but in case they switch casting offices, you can look up their information on a number of different websites like LACasting.com and CastingAbout.com.
-Mailing postcards are most effective if you have previously met the casting director at an audition or workshop, so that your headshot will be recognized.
+Often, you can find casting director addresses on your audition notices, but in case they switch casting offices, you can look up their information.
+Mailing postcards are most effective if you have previously met the casting director at an audition or workshop; your headshot will be recognized.
 However, you may still mail casting directors you don’t know announcing where your latest acting work can be seen.
 Postcards can also be effective for people who are a very specific type.
 (For example, an actor who naturally looks like a wizard should mail postcards to casting directors who are currently working on fantasy projects!)

-3. Thank you cards/gifts.
+3. Thank you cards and gifts.
 A casting director has called you in—fantastic!
 Send them a thank you card.
 Did a casting director recently call to book you?
 Yes, also buy them a gift.
-Often times, gift cards are the best way to go.
+Gift cards are usually the best way to go.
 Some actors prefer sending wine, an Edible Arrangement, or other generic gifts, which are also acceptable.
 No matter what you write in your thank you card, do not add glitter.
 Casting directors get lots of cards per week and often complain about glitter because it spreads everywhere.
 A simple handwritten personal message inside a thank you card along with your gift will make a good, lasting impression.

 Drop-offs can also be helpful, but only on very infrequent occasions if you know the casting director is comfortable with receiving your headshot and résumé outside of agency submissions.
 I normally never recommend crashing an audition, but there have been actors who have booked from crashing auditions.
 There are always exceptions, but I recommend not assuming you’re the exception every time.